clawrim/gcn10/paper/paper.md

 scripting-based workflows.

 The scale of the data highlights the problem we are trying to address.
-In the GCN10 workflow the globe is divided into 2,651 blocks.
-Each block produces 18 rasters, and each raster has 36,000 × 36,000 cells (about 1.3 billion cells).
+In the GCN10 workflow, the globe is divided into 2,651 blocks.
+Each block produces 18 rasters (TODO: explain why 18), and each raster has 36,000 × 36,000 cells (about 1.3 billion cells).
 A single raster stored as uint8 requires about 1.3 GB in memory.
 One block with 18 rasters requires about 23 GB.
 When extended across all blocks and all 18 conditions, the total data volume is more than 60 TB.